-Today is Discoverers’ Day in Hawaii, but not an official state holiday.
+Today is Indigenous Peoples’ Day, previously Discoverers’ Day, in Hawaii, and as of this year, it is a new official state holiday.
 By not observing Columbus Day, Hawaii distanced itself from celebrating the colonization of Native Americans.

 The question of who gets credit for discovering a given place continues to be a subject of controversy throughout the world.
 It is perhaps worth noting that when the peoples who would become known as Hawaiians first arrived here from Tahiti, the islands had already been inhabited for about 500 years.
 Some believe that Polynesians had discovered North America and South America well before Christopher Columbus’ visit.